vasyas/charger-simulator/README.md

   -s, --csURL URL                 URL of the Central System server to connect to, ws://server.name/path.
                                   This is also a default option.
-  -i, --chargerID ChargerID       OCPP ID to be used for simulating charger.
+  -i, --chargerId ChargerId       OCPP ID to be used for simulating charger.
                                   Default is 'test'.
-  -c, --connectorID ConnectorID   ID of the connector to send status when pressing keys.
+  -c, --connectorId ConnectorId   ID of the connector to send status when pressing keys.
                                   Defaults to 1.
+  -t, --idTag idTag               ID Tag to start transaction.
+                                  Defaults to 123456.
 ```

 ## Default behavior